Overview

 Recommended Combinations

-- With Shankha Vati: For acute Shoola (abdominal colic).
+- With Shankha Vati: For severe abdominal colic and gas.

-- With Lashunadi Vati: For Vibandha (constipation) with intense flatulence.
+- With Lashunadi Vati: For chronic malabsorption or diarrhea with gas.